dakk/qlasskit/docs/source/index.rst

 ====================================

-Qlasskit is a Python library that allows quantum developers to write classical algorithms in pure Python and translate them into unitary operators (gates) for use in quantum circuits.
+Qlasskit is a Python library that allows quantum developers to write classical algorithms in pure Python and translate them into unitary operators (gates) for use in quantum circuits supporting a wide range of quantum frameworks.

+Qlasskit also support exporting to Binary Quadratic Models (bqm, ising and qubo) ready to be used in quantum annealers, ising machines, simulators, etc.

 .. toctree::
    :maxdepth: 2